 For some more ideas on how to better engage remote learners, click here.

-During this time of unpredictability, RTOs are in the position to offer a solution to those seeking options for self-improvement.
+As we adjust to the 'new normal', RTOs are in the position to offer a solution to those seeking options for self-improvement.
 For information on how Cloud Assess can help your RTO during this period of transition, click here.